LESSON 2: Branching and remote operations#

 Exercise 3 — Commit in a secondary branch

-Lesson 2 Episode 1 — commit in a secondary branch
+Lesson 2 Episode 1 — Commit in a secondary branch

 Please perform the following tasks individually